openeuropa/oe_corporate_blocks/README.md

       - "8890:8890"
 ```

-Otherwise, make sure you have the triple store instance running and have imported those vocabularies.
+Otherwise, make sure you have the triple store instance running and have imported the ["Corporate body" vocabulary](https://op.europa.eu/en/web/eu-vocabularies/at-dataset/-/resource/dataset/corporate-body).

 Next, if you are using the Task Runner to set up your site, add the `runner.yml` configuration for connecting to the
 triple store.
 Under the `drupal` key: